anitab-org/open-source-day/_pages/faq.md

 ### When will the slack channel be available?

 All project representatives will be sent an invite to the slack workspace in the last week of August.
-The slack channels would be availabe to the participants starting September 8th.
+The slack channels would be available to the participants starting September 8th.

-### Would a cloud space be provided for contributors to test their changes as it could take long time to test in a local environment?
+### Would a cloud space be provided for contributors to test their changes, as it could take long time to test in a local environment?

 We won't be providing an environment from our side.
-The project representatives decide how do they want to approach testing/ease of setup.
+The project representatives decide on how they want to make testing/setup easy for a participant.

 ### Who can participate in project slack communications?